The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 Address Cost & Price Questions

 Ouch, did I just see you flinch?
 If addressing the price of your services makes you squirm uncomfortably in your seat, think back to the last time you made a considered purchase.
-I bet, you spend a good deal of time researching it online.
+I bet that you spent a good deal of time researching it online.
 What was one of the first and most important questions you tried to find an answer to?
 Cost and price.
 Exactly.

-Now, what happens if you found a website and they had exactly what you were looking for, but instead of telling you the price, they had a "Request a quote" or "Call for pricing" button?
-You probably moved on to a competitor and felt like they had something to hide.
+Now, what would happen if you found a website that had exactly what you were looking for, but instead of telling you the price, it had a "Request a quote" or "Call for pricing" button?
+You'd probably feel like the website had something to hide and move on to a competitor.

 Even if you cannot give exact prices because the cost of your interior design services depends on various factors, you can provide a general price range of what someone can expect.
-You can also explain what makes the investment required go up (e.g., complexity of the project) or down.
-Explore all the questions you have ever gotten from your clients and answer them as honestly, transparently, and detailed as possible.
+You can also explain what investments are required to go up (e.g., the complexity of the project) or down.
+Explore all the questions you have ever gotten from your clients and answer them honestly, transparently, and with as much detail as possible.

 Here are a few sample questions to get you started: